How to Help Someone Quit Smoking

 Don’t Panic or Get Angry

-Your disappointment is understandable, but expressing anger or frustration will push them further into shame and make them less likely to try again.
+Your disappointment is understandable, but expressing anger will push them deeper into shame and make the next attempt less likely.

 Don’t Say “I Told You So”

 Even if you saw it coming.
 Even if they promised this time would be different.
-This is not the moment for “I told you so.”
+Not the moment.

 Do Say Something Like: